 Professional employees whose positions require SBEC certification or professional license are responsible for taking actions to ensure their credentials do not lapse.
 Employees must submit documentation that they have passed the required certification exam and/or obtained or renewed their credentials to the Human Resources Department in a timely manner.
+Employees licensed by the Texas Department of Licensing and Regulations (TDLR) must notify the HR Department in a timely manner when there is an action against, or revocation of, their license.

 A certified employee's contract may be voided without due process and employment terminated if the individual does not hold a valid certificate or fails to fulfill the requirements necessary to obtain a standard certification.
 A contract may also be voided if SBEC suspends or revokes certification because of an individual's failure to comply with criminal history background checks.
-Contact Leah Tunnell, Executive Director of Human Resources, if you have any questions regarding certification or licensure requirements.
+Contact Lindsey Foley, Executive Director of Human Resources, if you have any questions regarding certification or licensure requirements.